Putting Together A Goat Birthing Kit

 goat birthing kit

-The only thing I had ready to go was my cell phone and a few towels.
-And when my very first doe was unable to deliver her kid, I felt helpless and lost, and the outcome was not a good one, I am heartbroken to say.
+All I had on hand was my cell phone and a couple of towels and when my very first doe struggled to deliver her kid, I was completely lost and helpless.
+Heartbreakingly, the outcome was not a good one.

 baby goat kid looking at the camer in a barn